Moon Hooch: 2016–2024

+April 2024–present

+On Wednesday, April 10th, 2024 via his Facebook, Jules Jenssen posted from Asbury Park, NJ to announce that he would be playing drums with the band at Wonder Bar that night and "for the foreseeable future."
+Jules had previously assisted Michael with configuring his live looping setup (including auto-looping) and collaborates in similar capacities, and as a live playback engineer, with artists including Machine Gun Kelly, Lil Wayne, The Kid Laroi, Cordae, Benee and Honeycomb (Beat boxer and musician).

+On Monday, April 21st, 2025, Moon Hooch announced through their social media that they would begin an indefinite hiatus starting in 2026.
+In their announcement they also stated that each of the three members would be taking time to focus on their solo careers.
+They will continue to play shows through to the end of 2025.

 Philosophy

 The band believes deeply in environmental causes.
 They are strongly passionate about environmentalism and sustainable living, and use their influence to share this philosophy with others.
 In 2017, they announced that the band would be carbon neutral.
 Along with environmental activism, the band is also united in their practice of meditation.
 They say that it helps to give them focus, something they value in their work.
 The band also believes that meditation has allowed them to become better people.